cellarpress/cellar.social/README.md

 Features:

 NOSTR relay: Cellar.social is a fully functional NOSTR relay, which means that you can use it to post and share content with other NOSTR users, follow other users, and join groups.
 Wine webstore: Cellar.social has a built-in webstore where you can purchase wine from your favorite merchants.
-Payments are made using cryptocurrency, and wine merchants can arrange shipping directly to your address.
+Payments are made using Bitcoin, and wine merchants can arrange shipping directly to your address.
 Wine social network: Cellar.social is also a social network for wine lovers.
 You can post reviews, tasting notes, and other wine-related content to the network, follow other users, and join groups to discuss specific wine topics.
 Getting started: